 The department has many student organizations and honor societies on campus.
 Involvement in these groups enhances your educational experience and provides cooperation and fellowship with others who share your interests.

 The student chapter of the Association for Computing Machinery at the University of Tennessee is dedicated to serving its members by providing information about job opportunities, the computer science fields, and a location for our local members to share their knowledge and experience in the world.

-Eta Kappa Nu is the International Electrical Engineering Honor Society, with more than 100,000 members and 194 chapters in the United States, Canada and Europe.
+Eta Kappa Nu is the International Electrical Engineering Honor Society, with more than 100,000 members and 194 chapters across the United States, Canada, and Europe.

 To be eligible for induction, a student’s scholastic standing must be in the upper quarter of the junior class or the upper third of the senior class in electrical or computer engineering.